fiicodes/ERDiagram/README.md

 values("cheese");

-Query for fetching data from topping table:
+6.Query for fetching data from topping table:

 select *